NyaomiDEV/Glasstron/README.md

+# This project is EOL.
+Please use other equivalent modules for your newer apps.

 # Glasstron

 A simple and reliable API to achieve blur and transparency across platforms (Windows/Linux/MacOS), so you don't have to panic with Electron bugs and messy code!
 Plus, it's really simple!